ErinaTheDummy/SwordToShield/SpellCompendium.md

 ```

-Gaurdian of Faith (4th) (15)
+guardian of Faith (4th) (15)

 Range: 60 feet
 Components: V
 Duration: 8 hours
 Casting Time: 1 action
 Description:
-You summon the avatar of a gaurdian important to your faith, such as the avatar
+You summon the avatar of a guardian important to your faith, such as the avatar
 of Gabriel if you worship An'Ire or simply an angel.
-This gaurdian appears as
+This guardian appears as
 a spectral projection at a point within range.
 When you cast this spell you may
-designate the purpose of this gaurdian and when they should attack.
+designate the purpose of this guardian and when they should attack.
 When a
-creature enters within 10 feet of the gaurdian and meets the conditions set by
+creature enters within 10 feet of the guardian and meets the conditions set by
 you they must make a dexterity saving throw or take 20 radiant damage, taking
 half as much on a success.
-The gaurdian vanishes after dealing a total of 80
+The guardian vanishes after dealing a total of 80
 damage.

 ```